 Categories & Category Rules

-Categories are the link between your transactions and budgets.
-They help you break down your earning and spending into different areas.
+Categories are the link between your transactions and budgets - categories break down your earning and spending into different areas, making it easy to create budgets and adjust your spending habits.
 Category Rules allow you to automatically categorize your transactions.

 In this article

-If you have a bank feed, it may be set to auto-categorise your transactions as they come in.
-If you'd prefer to stick to categories you have created, you can switch auto-categorisation off.
+If you have a bank feed, it may be set to auto-categorize your transactions as they come in.
+If you'd prefer to stick with categories you have created, you can switch automatic categorization from the bank feed off.